Magenschleimhautentzündung bei Katzen

 Whether cat, dog or human: the stomach is an incredibly important and complex, but also very sensitive organ.
 Its job is to process the food that a living being eats.
 During the digestive process of a cat, the cat food first passes through the esophagus into the stomach.
 Here it is broken down and mixed with the gastric juice that is inside the organ.
 This is often referred to as gastric acid - but strictly speaking, gastric acid is only one component of gastric juice.
 By breaking down food, it plays a central role in digestion: it breaks down nutrients, stimulates the enzymes in the gastric juice and fights bacteria and other unwelcome guests.

 To ensure that the strong stomach acid is limited to processing the food and does not attack the body's own substances or even other organs, it is important that it remains well sealed in the stomach.
 This is ensured by the stomach wall, which is covered with cells and mucus - the gastric mucosa.
-However, if the gastric mucosa becomes inflamed, this protective layer of mucus is damaged.
-The stomach acid can then penetrate outwards: through the cells and mucous membrane all the way to the stomach wall.
+However, if the gastritis occurs, this protective layer of mucus is damaged.
+The stomach acid can then penetrate outwards: through the cells and mucous membrane to the stomach wall.
 This causes massive irritation to the sensitive organ - pain and various defensive reactions in the cat's body.

 The dangerous thing: If gastritis remains undetected for a long time, the disease can become chronic.
 Then your cat will suffer from the symptoms permanently and the irritation of the stomach will not go away.
 As a result, ulcers can form in the cat's stomach, which will damage the stomach wall over time.
 In the worst case, the wall will no longer be able to withstand the strain - then the stomach contents and the stomach acid will enter the abdominal cavity and the cat's life will be in danger.